 On 14 February 2018, Capital Strategic entered into another loan agreement with China-HK Holdings Investment Limited ("China-HK"), a company incorporated in Hong Kong with limited liability, pursuant to which Capital Strategic had agreed to provide a loan facility to the China-HK in the principal amount of HK\$40,000,000 for a term of 6 months from the dates of the relevant drawdown, which could be further extended upon the request of China-HK and subject to agreement of Capital Strategic in writing.
-The loan is secured by the charge over the entire issued share capital of China-HK and 2 wholly-owned subsidiaries of China-HK.
-Further details of the transaction is also set out in the Company's announcements dated 14 February 2018.
-Since the transaction was completed after the end of the financial year under review, no interest income was recognised for the year ended 31 December 2017.
+The loan is secured by the charge over the entire issued share capital of Wide Merit Limited and 2 wholly-owned subsidiaries of China-HK.
+On 14 August 2018, Capital Strategic and China-HK entered into a supplemental loan agreement to extend the repayment date to 14 February 2019.
+Further details of the transaction is set out in the Company's announcements dated 14 February 2018 and 14 August 2018.
+The loan is still outstanding as at 31 December 2018.

-The management had formulated a fundamental policy to establish its internal control systems.
+Management had formulated a fundamental policy to establish its internal control systems.
 The Group would adopt a prudent approach and conduct regular reviews of the composition of the loans portfolio and lending rates charged to each customer to maximise the return of the money lending business as well as diversify the credit risk.